11 Most Interesting Colombian Christmas Traditions

 2. Christmas in Medellín Starts with the Alborada

-The Alborada is the unofficial kickoff of the Christmas season in Medellín.
+The Alborada, a week before Día de las Velitas, is usually considered the start of the Christmas season in Medellín.

-According to this great article from Medellínliving.com, the tradition dates to the demobilization of a paramilitary group that operated in Medellín in 2003.
+According to this great article from Medellínliving.com, this unique Colombian Christmas tradition dates to the demobilization of a paramilitary group that operated in Medellín in 2003.

 To celebrate their demobilization, they gave out fireworks to residents of the barrios they controlled to be fired off on November 30, a few days after their official demobilization.

-Over time, it became an annual tradition and was adopted by more and more barrios and has basically become a city wide event that is not really connected to the paramilitaries at all but just seen as the start of the Christmas season.
+Over time, it became an annual tradition, was adopted by more and more barrios, and has basically become a city wide event that is not really connected to the paramilitaries at all but just seen as the start of the Christmas season.

 My understanding is it’s quite the event and sight, especially if you get a good vantage point in one of the areas a bit higher up in the hills and mountains on the outskirts of the city.